-There are five (5) exams over course material throughout the course and one final comprehensive exam at the end of the semester.
+There are four (4) exams over course material throughout the course and one final comprehensive exam at the end of the semester.

-Diagram exams may be given in conjunction with unit exams or may be given more like a pop quiz.
-Diagram exams are cumulative, meaning that the student will see many of the diagrams more than one time-nursing students (and later nurses) will always need to know where the body parts are and how they work!

-In class assignments/workbook assignments, homework assignments, and quizzes (both planned and pop-quizzes) will be averaged in with diagram exams.
-(See grading policy)

-Exams may cover information given during lecture, handouts, movies, website links, assigned reading of the texts and any content in ATI.
-At the completion of the course a comprehensive final examination will be given.
-Exams will be in the form of, but not limited to, multiple choice, matching, select all that apply, completion, CJE matrix, Hot spot and drag and drop, and True/False.

-• See Lecture/Exam Schedule.

-• Presentation of material includes class lectures, textbooks, ATI resources, discussion, handouts, videos, and power point.
-Exams may be on paper with pencil or via computer by ATI.

-• Exams are administered in a campus computer lab using ATI and the lab must be reserved by the instructor in advance.
+- See Lecture/Exam Schedule. - Presentation of material includes class lectures, textbooks, ATI resources, discussion, handouts, videos, and power point.
+Exams may be on paper with pencil or via computer by ATI. - Exams are administered in a campus computer lab using ATI and the lab must be reserved by the instructor in advance.
 Students are expected to arrive on time to exams and complete the exams within the time frame allowed as other classes may be booked behind our scheduled time and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
-Due to the ever-changing COVID conditions it is possible that you may take exams on ATI and have it proctored by Exam Monitor.
-It is your responsibility to make sure that you have working computers with a web cam and a microphone and reliable internet.

-• Grades will be recorded on Blackboard for the student to view.

-• Students will have the opportunity to review each exam taken as scheduled by the instructor.
+Due to the ever changing COVID conditions it is possible that you may take exams on ATI and have it proctored by Exam Monitor.
+It is your responsibility to make sure that you have working computers with a web cam and a microphone and reliable internet. - Grades will be recorded on Blackboard for the student to view. - Students will have the opportunity to review each exam taken as scheduled by the instructor.
 Exam review will focus on major content areas missed and not individual test questions.
 After viewing the exam, if the student has further questions, the student will need to email the instructor for an appointment to review the exam for further explanation.
 The student must discuss this with the instructor within 48 hours of viewing their grade.
 Once the 48 hours has passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
-Grades will not be emailed or given out by phone.

-Students who make below a 76 on a unit exam will need to complete an Exam Wrapper and schedule a time to meet with the course instructor.
+Grades will not be emailed or given out by phone. - Students who make below a 76 on a unit exam will need to complete an Exam Wrapper and schedule a time to meet with the course instructor.
 The student must meet with the instructor prior to the next exam.
-The instructor will send one email notification, but it is the student's responsibility to set up the appointment and show up for the appointment prepared with the exam wrapper completed if instructor indicates.
+The instructor will send one email notification, but it is the student's responsibility to set up the appointment and show up for the appointment prepared with the exam wrapper completed.
 If the student fails to make an appointment or show up for their scheduled appointment, the instructor will notate that and place it in the student file.